For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Pinpoint a particular piece of research or book that attracted you to the subject.

-Here are some tips on how to write a personal statement:
+Here are some tips on how to write a personal statement with the new three-question format:

 1. Be creative with your language